vcync/modV-Workshop/README.md

 The order inside of a group matters, the modules are drawn on top of each other from left to right!

 * We `Enable` the `Pixelate` module and see that the `Text` has a pixel-effect
-* With focus on the `Pixelate` module we can now change the `Amount` in the `Property Inspector` to see the pixels getting bigger and smaller, depending in which direction the `Amount` is changed
+* With focus on the `Pixelate` module we can now change the `Amount` in the `Module Inspector` to see the pixels getting bigger and smaller, depending in which direction the `Amount` is changed

 ## Change module preferences